akeneo/pim-api-docs/content/guides/erp-connection/step1-who-is-your-app-intended-for.md

-# Who is your App for?
+# Who is your App intended for?

 Because we want to give our PIM users the best experience to connect Akeneo PIM with third-parties by providing them easy-to-connect, configurable & interactive Apps on our App Store, you need to understand who is Julia and her needs.